 Research

-Abstract: Global warming has increasingly negative health effects, particularly in relatively poor and hot countries such as India.
-These impacts are partly direct, caused by hyperthermia, and partly due to vector-borne diseases and reduced food availability.
-While numerous harmful health effects of high temperatures have been established, there is very little research on their possible impact on anemia, a medical condition affecting one-quarter of people worldwide and 43% of India’s population.
-Using health, nutritional and climate data, we analyze the relationship between high temperatures and anemia in India over the past decade.
-We match blood hemoglobin measures from nearly 259,000 children, 901,000 women and 138,000 men to both dry heat waves (high temperatures) and humid heat waves (combination of high temperatures and humidity).
-We find that high temperatures exposure in the 30 days preceding the blood measurement worsen anemia in all individuals, especially children and women.
-Moreover, the mechanisms responsible do not seem to be related to reduced food availability, but malaria could explain part of the relationship between temperature and anemia.
+Global warming has increasingly negative health effects, particularly in relatively poor and hot countries such as India.
+These impacts are partly due to the direct effect of high temperatures on the human body, and partly due to vector-borne diseases and reduced food availability.
+While numerous harmful health effects of high temperatures have been established, there is little research into their possible impact on anemia, a medical condition affecting 25% of the global population and 43% of people in India.
+Using health, nutrition and climate data, we analyze the relationship between heat exposure and anemia in India over the past decade.
+We match blood hemoglobin measurements from nearly 259,000 children, 901,000 women and 138,000 men to two different measurements of exposure to heat, based on air temperature and wet-bulb temperature respectively.
+We find that heat exposure in the 30 days preceding blood measurement worsens anemia in these three population groups.
+Moreover, the mechanisms responsible do not seem to be related to reduced food availability, while malaria could explain part of the relationship between temperature and anemia.
+Finally, we estimate the number of extra cases induced by a +2°C increase in annual air temperature, which has an associated cost of around 7.6 bn US dollars, i.e., 0.2% of Indian GDP.Work in progress

 Fertilizers, water quality and perinatal health in India with Eléonore Rouault